working bees, event set-ups, & canteen duty

 Adult riding members, parents and guardians of U18 riding members joining Massey Pony Club recognise that a riding membership at Massey Pony Club involves active participation by all adult members in the running of our club.
 Our club is run purely by members and volunteers.
 This means we rely on the efforts of each and every member to help the club be successful.

-EVENT DATES - 2023-24 season
+EVENT DATES - 2024-25 season

-Events we’ll be running for the 2023 - 2024 season are as follows:
+Events Massey Pony Club will be running for the 2024 - 2025 season are as follows:

-• Ribbon Day on the 22nd of October
+Ribbon Day on the 23rd of March

 EVENT SET-UP DATES